open-energy-transition/Ember-Flexibility-Study/README.md

 # What is Snakemake?

+The PyPSA-Eur workflow is managed with [Snakemake](https://snakemake.readthedocs.io/).

-[Snakemake](https://snakemake.readthedocs.io/) is a workflow management system that enables reproducible and scalable data analyses.
-It allows you to define complex pipelines in a readable Python-based language, automatically handling dependencies, job execution, and resource management.
+Snakemake is a workflow management system that enables reproducible and scalable data analyses.
+It enables users to define complex pipelines in a readable Python-based language, automatically handling dependencies, job execution, and resource management.
 Snakemake is widely used in scientific computing for automating data processing, analysis, and reporting.
-Snakemake is currently used by PyPSA-Eur.

 ## Defining rules in Snakemake